batuhaniskr/twitter-intelligence/README.md

-# Social-Network-Tracking-And-Analysis
+# Social Network Tracking And Analysis

-A project written in Python to get old tweets and tweet analysis
+A project written in Python to get old tweets and tweet analysis.

 ## Prerequisites
   <ul>